Asymmetry-aware Scalable Locking: Conclusion

 \section{Conclusion}

 In this paper, we propose an asymmetry-aware scalable lock named \design{}.
-It provides a new SLO-guided lock ordering to maximize big cores' chance to lock for better throughput while carefully maintaining little cores' latencies.
+It provides a new latency SLO-guided lock ordering to prioritize big cores for better throughput while elaborately maintaining little cores' latencies.
 Evaluations on real-world applications show that \design{} brings better performance over counterparts on AMP.